usgs/pestpp/README.md

 * ``pestpp-pso``: particle-swarm based inversion.

 All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "bin" folder.
-Windows users with older OS versions should use the ``bin/iwin`` binaries (starting "i", compiled with intel C++) to avoid the dreaded MSVC missing runtime DLL issue.
+Windows users with older OS versions should use the ``iwin`` binaries (starting "i", compiled with intel C++) to avoid the dreaded MSVC missing runtime DLL issue.

 ## Funding